codebar/tutorials/ruby/lesson2/tutorial.md

 > Try outputting `Time.now` the the irb

 First create and assign the time to a variable `start`.
-Then, subtract `start - Time.now` and output that.
+Then, subtract `Time.now - start` and output that.

 ```ruby
 puts "Total time #{duration} seconds